muratk3n/thirdwave/en/tweets/2020/week5.md

 "@AWeigmannn

-@PlugPowerInc has signed a contract to install 2,000 fuel cells that will power forklifts at 12 U.S. distribution centers .. pushing $PLUG closer to its goal of reaching $1 billion in revenue by 2024"
+@PlugPowerInc has signed a contract to install 2,000 fuel cells that will power forklifts at 12 U.S. distribution centers .. pushing PLUG closer to its goal of reaching 1 billion dol in revenue by 2024"

 *2020-2-1 13:32:46*